 Two centrist Republicans, Reps.
 Ileana Ros-Lehtinen (Fla.) and Richard Hanna (N.Y.), signed onto Maloney’s amendment as co-sponsors.

 Maloney originally offered the same amendment to a Department of Veterans Affairs spending bill last month.
+Our hvac services howell mi extracts even the unseen dirt and grime that hides in the crevices of your hardwood floors.
 That resulted in GOP leaders pressuring Republicans to switch their votes at the last minute so that the amendment failed by a single vote.

 A week later, Maloney tried again this time with the Department spending bill.
 The House adopted his amendment on the second round after 43 Republicans joined all Democrats in support.